mmalik17/Rakamin-Capstone-Project/README.md

 ## Evaluation
 ## Action Items
 The additional program that should be considered are:
 <b> 1.
-Loyalty Program: </b> Providing vouchers and product recommendations for old customers who have not shopped in a certain range to return to shopping
+Loyalty Program: </b> Providing vouchers and product recommendations for old customers who have not shopped in a certain range to return to shopping <br>
 <b> 2.
-Customer Experience via Catalog and Website shopping: </b> Optimizing product recommendations based on most buy and offering up-selling and cross-selling
+Customer Experience via Catalog and Website shopping: </b> Optimizing product recommendations based on most buy and offering up-selling and cross-selling <br>
 <b> 3.
 Vouchers for minimum spent: </b> vouchers / discounts that can be used for a limited period so that customers return to shopping